kant/HackBox/PRODUCTION.md

 ## Managing MySQL

-MySQL is managed via ClearDB in the Azure Portal.
-The resource is called "HackboxDB".
+MySQL is managed via a ClearDB datastore.
+The production database is `hackboxdb`

-TODO: Figure out how to access the ClearDB management portal.
-This is a very difficult thing to find.
+ClearDB is accessed via `https://www.cleardb.com/login.view` and login credentials available from Mahendra or Steve

 [Azure portal]: https://ms.portal.azure.com